 Gloucester County Sheriff's Office: Employment Opportunities

-Gloucester County Public Schools: Custodian – Full Time Abingdon Elementary School, Custodian – Part Time Petsworth Elementary School, Marketing and Communications Specialist, Part-Time, Speech-Language Pathologist (2018-2019), Warehouse Worker, Electrical Technician, Office Associate II Gloucester High School, Custodian - Part time, Facilities.
+Gloucester County Public Schools: GED Test Examiner (part-time, approximately two evenings/daytime blocks per month), Truancy Officer, Sign Language Interpreter, Administrative Associate II (Bookkeeper), Custodian – Full Time Abingdon Elementary School, Custodian – Full Time Petsworth Elementary School, Marketing and Communications Specialist, Part-Time, Speech-Language Pathologist (2018-2019), Warehouse Worker, Electrical Technician, Office Associate II Gloucester High School, Custodian - Part time, Facilities.
 Please call 693-2127 for information or visit the GCPS Job Board.

 Gloucester-Mathews Care Clinic: Gloucester Mathews Care Clinic is seeking a full-time Director of Finance & Operations.
 Bachelor's degree in accounting and at least five years prior non-profit accounting experience required.
 Essential job functions and more information may be found Here.